 Taxes on products are taxes levied on the sale of goods and services; this includes Value Added Tax (VAT) and Fuel Duty.
 Taxes on income and wealth include Income Tax and Corporation Tax.
 Income Tax is the largest single source of tax revenue paid by UK residents.
-This category also includes a number of other charges payable by households including Council Tax, the BBC licence fee and taxes such as Vehicle Excise Duty, which, when paid by businesses, are classified as taxes on production.
+This category also includes a number of other charges payable by households including Council Tax, the BBC licence fee, and taxes such as Vehicle Excise Duty, which, when paid by businesses, are classified as taxes on production.
 The totals include tax credits and reliefs recorded as expenditure in the national accounts, such as Working Tax Credit and Child Tax Credit.

-The European System of Accounts 2010: ESA 2010 has a specific category of payments to the government called compulsory social contributions.
+The European System of Accounts 2010 (ESA 2010) has a specific category of payments to the government called compulsory social contributions.
 These are payments associated with social security schemes, such as unemployment benefit and pensions.
 In the UK accounts this category includes all National Insurance contributions.
-Details of total social contributions and benefits are shown in Tables 5.2.4S and 5.3.4S.
+Details of total social contributions and benefits are shown in Worksheets 5.2.4S and 5.3.4S in the accompanying dataset (XLSX, 3.3MB).

 Capital taxes are taxes levied at irregular or infrequent intervals on the values of assets, gifts or legacies.
-In the UK the main capital tax is Inheritance Tax.
+In the UK, the main capital tax is Inheritance Tax.

 Some UK taxes are recorded as the resources of the EU.
-These include taxes on imports, which are payable to the EU under the EU treaties.
+These include taxes on imports, which were payable to the EU under the EU treaties before the UK leaving the EU.